tplgy/bonefish/README.md

 You need the following installed:

-- A recent C++11-compatible compiler toolchain (clang-3.5 or gcc-4.9 for example)
+- A C++11-compatible compiler toolchain (minimum supported versions: clang-3.4, gcc-4.8)
 - CMake
 - Boost.
 It uses the ASIO, system and thread components.